Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 ```

 ### Finish
-Now you have a working skill and next you will have to register this skill to your Watson Assistant instance.
-Text utterances requests are then sent to the Watson Assistant service to get a response from the registered hello world skill.
+Now you have a working skill and next you will have to register this skill to your Watson Assistant Solutions instance.
+Text utterances requests are then sent to the Watson Assistant Solutions service to get a response from the registered hello world skill.

- > **What next?** Learn how to [register and test a local skill]({{site.baseurl}}/skill/develop-locally/) using a Bluemix hosted Assistant service
+ > **What next?** Learn how to [register and test a local skill]({{site.baseurl}}/skill/develop-locally/) using an IBM Cloud-hosted Assistant service